Jing1524/fair_share/README.md

         • onBoarding context could be a separate file as well to keep the code clean
         • add shareholder modal should disable the ability to close when click on outside of the modal

-    - should FairShare logo have the ability navigate back to home page?
+    - should FairShare logo have the ability to navigate back to home page?

-    - when user didn't fill out the grants info -> shouldn't be allowed to add grant?
+    - when user didn't fill out the grants info -> it shouldn't be allowed to add grant?

-    - cant not navigate to previous step in the onboarding process
+    - cannot navigate to previous step in the onboarding process

 ShareholderStep

     - should user be able to chose which shareholder to add grant for?

-    - currently when i add multiple shareholder, and next button direct use back to home page
+    - currently when i add multiple shareholders, the next button directs user back to home page

-    - and the newShareholder is not being set correctly in the shareholderStep-> Add Shareholder
+    - the newShareholder is not being set correctly in the shareholderStep-> Add Shareholder

     - update/add grant modal